Dropped External Hard Drive

 Some drives fail instantly others don’t actually fail right away.
 Failure can be immediate or days, weeks and in rare cases even a month later once a hard drive does fail, it takes all of your data with it!

 If you are in need of dropped hard drive recovery services, I am an engineer who can help.
 A dropped hard drive needs care and attention, and the majority of the time replacement parts.
-A diagnostic is the first step, and allows a professional to open your drive to confirm it’s status.
-If you hear clicking or other noises, the internal components have been damaged by the force of the impact.
+A diagnostic is the first step and allows a professional to open your drive to confirm its status.
+If you hear a clicking or other noises, the internal components have been damaged by the force of the impact.

 Professional data recovery services are now available.